 All payments and recoveries, from MCO's; BHO's; the TennCare enrollees and the uninsured; TennCare supplemental pool payments; the amount of GME funds received that exceeded the hospital's Medicaid GME expenditures; any DSH payments received; and other sources (except for local government indigent care funds) including any related patient co-payments, or payments from other non-state payers will be offset against the costs computed in Section I above.
-Payments to the hospital from uninsured individuals for their care for the fiscal year are identified from the hospital's records.
+Payments to the hospital's records.
 Such uninsured data must be supported by auditable documentation.